snorklerjoe/helper-dude/README.md

 This is just a hobby project :)

+**I really don't have time to work on this right now; maybe I'll get back to it someday.**

 ## Model
 Models are not provided in this repository because I did not create them (obviously).